OVER ONE THIRD OF THE WORLDS POPULATION….

 BETTABLOK is a sustainable building material of an unfired clay, chalk, lime, sand and straw mix, designed to be quickly installed, with zero production waste, 100% fully recyclable and miniumum energy input.

-Earth Buildings
+Examples of Earth Buildings

 Earth buildings can take many forms and adopt many techniques some of which are illustrated below.